aws/aws-cdk/packages/@aws-cdk-testing/cli-integ/README.md

 $ ./pack.sh

 # Use publib to upload to CodeArtifact
-$ npm install -g publib-ca
+$ npm install -g publib
+# publib-ca is a CLI tool that comes with publib
 $ publib-ca create
 $ publib-ca publish /path/to/dist